 Legal Archery Equipment--A bow must be pulled, held, and released by hand.
 Any release aid may be used providing it is hand operated, the shooter supports the draw weight of the bow, and the release is not attached to any part of the bow other than the bowstring.
-The bows used for hunting bighorn sheep, moose, and elk must have at least 50 pounds of draw at 28 inches or less draw length.
+The bows used for hunting moose and elk must have at least 50 pounds of draw at 28 inches or less draw length.
 Arrows must be at least 24 inches long, tipped with a metal broadhead, with at least two sharp cutting edges, and have a cutting diameter of at least 3/4 inch (i.e., not able to pass through a 3/4 inch ring.)
 Broadheads used for hunting bighorn, moose, and elk must be unbarbed and have fixed blades (i.e., broadheads with mechanical, or retractable blades manufactured to stay open are illegal).
-Telescopic sights, range finding devices, batterypowered or electronically lighted sights or other electronic devices attached to the bow, or the arrow, are not permitted, except a lighted nock, which is permitted.
+Telescopic sights, range finding devices, battery-powered or electronically lighted sights or other electronic devices attached to the bow, or the arrow, are not permitted.
+Exception: a lighted nock and recording devices which do not aid in range finding, sighting or shooting the bow are permitted.
 Handheld range finding devices are legal.
 Arrows capable of causing damage or injury to the animal in excess of that inflicted by the cutting edges of the broadhead, are prohibited while hunting big game with a bow (e.g., explosive arrow points, arrows tipped with drugs or chemicals, and pneumatic or hydraulic shafts are illegal).
 No firearms, except handguns, may be in the hunter's possession while hunting big game with a bow license.
 However, handguns may not be used in any manner to assist in the harvest of a big game animal on an archery license.
 Crossbows are not legal, except with a permit from the North Dakota Game and Fish Department Director.
 When permitted, crossbows must: a) have a peak draw weight of at least 75 pounds and not more than 200 pounds, b) be equipped with a working safety to prevent accidental firing, c) have a stock at least 14 inches long, d) use arrows or bolts at least 14 inches in length, e) battery-powered and electronic-lighted sight pins and telescopic sights not exceeding a maximum power of four by thirty-two millimeters may be attached to crossbows used for hunting, and f) crossbow hunters must comply with all other archery equipment regulations listed above.